josemotta/IoT.Starter.Pi.Lirc/README.md

 	0680e32f0ae6        josemottalopes/nginx-proxy:latest   "nginx -g 'daemon ..."
 47 seconds ago      Up 44 seconds       80/tcp, 0.0.0.0:443->443/tcp     vigilant_neumann
 	root@lumi:~#

-Cleaning the dangling images to free unused memory.
+But there are dangling images that should be removed to free the unused memory.
+Please see below the images from  a couple weeks ago.

 	root@lumi:~# docker images -a
 	REPOSITORY                   TAG                 IMAGE ID            CREATED             SIZE